uikit/uikit-site/docs/pages/dropdown.md

 ### Grid

 You can place a grid from the [Grid component](grid.md) inside a dropdown, which can hold a navigation or any other content.
-Just wrap the content with a `<div>` and add the `uk-grid` attribute.
-To optimize the grid for use inside the dropdown, add the `.uk-dropdown-grid` class.
+Just wrap the content with a `<div>` element and add the `uk-grid` attribute.
+If the grid should stack automatically, whenever the dropdown no longer fits its container, just add the `.uk-dropdown-grid` class.

 ```html
 <div class="uk-width-large" uk-dropdown>